Culture of medieval Poland: Late centuries (13th–15th)

-From the 13th century on the culture of Poland was increasingly affected by forces other than the Church, as the nonecclesiastical institutions begun to gain importance.
+From the 13th century on the culture of Poland was increasingly affected by forces other than the Church, as the nonecclesiastical institutions had begun to gain importance.
 The 14th century also saw the important transition from the Piast dynasty to the Jagiellonian dynasty.
 The schools prepared their students for careers not only in priesthood but also in law, diplomacy, and administration.
 Cracow Academy (centuries later renamed to Jagiellonian University), one of the oldest universities in the world, was founded in 1364.
 Polish law begun to develop as legal texts recorded laws in secular chancelleries.
 Polish science also developed, as works of Polish scholars became known abroad.
-Notable examples of Polish scholarly texts discussed in the Western Europe include a chronicle of popes and emperors by Martinus Polonus and the treatise on optics by Witelo.
-By the end of the 14th century, over 18,000 students had been educated at the Cracow Academy.
-The faculties of astronomy, law and theology were staffed with prominent scholars, for example, Stanisław of Skalbmierz, Paweł Włodkowic, Jan of Głogów, and Wojciech of Brudzew.
+Notable examples of Polish scholarly texts discussed in Western Europe include a chronicle of popes and emperors by Martinus Polonus and the treatise on optics by Witelo.
+By the end of the 14th century, over 18,000 students had been educated at Cracow Academy.
+The faculties of astronomy, law and theology were staffed with prominent scholars.
+Stanisław of Skalbmierz, Paweł Włodkowic, Jan of Głogów, and Wojciech of Brudzew were just a few of these.
 Nicolaus Copernicus (Mikołaj Kopernik) developed new astronomical theories, bringing about a revolutionary change in the contemporary perception of the universe.

-The ties between Poland other countries also increased, as prospective students went abroad to University of Padua, University of Paris and other renown European academies.
+The ties between Poland other countries also increased, as prospective students went abroad to University of Padua, University of Paris and other renowned European academies.
 This was strengthened by other similar trends, as Poles traveled abroad, and foreigners visited Poland.
 The royal and ducal courts, through diplomatic missions and alliance-forming intermarriage, absorbed foreign cultural influences.
 Contacts between Polish royal court and those of neighbouring countries – Hungary, Bohemia, the Italian states, France, and the German States increased with time.
 Poland was also affected by the process of German colonization (Ostsiedlung).
 As German settlers migrated East, they brought various knowledge and customs (for example the Magdeburg laws).
-Germans often settled in towns, and thus Polish urban culture became similar to that of the Western Europe.
+Germans often settled in towns, and thus Polish urban culture became similar to that of Western Europe.
 Polish culture, influenced by the West, in turn radiated east, with one of the main consequences being the Polish-Lithuanian Union.